ST10229039/MVCPOE/README.md

 Controllers: Create controllers to handle requests related to claims and user management.

 ClaimsController: Manage claims for lecturers and programming managers.
-UsersController: Handle user registration, login, and ma
+UsersController: Handle user registration, login,

+Views: Implement views for different actions.
+Examples:

+Lecturer Dashboard: A UI for lecturers to submit claims, including input fields for hours worked, rates, and file uploads.
+Manager Dashboard: A UI for programming managers to review claims, with options to approve or reject them.